Looking for the best golf courses in Sydney? You’ve come to the right place.

 The Simpsons references aside, Stonecutters Ridge Golf Club is a hidden gem in the far west of Sydney.
 You’ll find it nestled in one of the few places around Eastern Creek still untouched by the gradual urbanisation of Greater Western Sydney, featuring a tricky layout designed by World Golf Hall of Famer Greg Norman.

-The course was crafted with three distinct landscaping themes in mind.
+The golf course was crafted with three distinct landscaping themes in mind.
 Each aspect complements the overall development and provides a range of sensory experiences as players travel around the course.
 Expect a seriously challenging round of golf, with unforgiving bunkers and bountiful water features.

 Address: 86 Stonecutters Drive, Colebee, 2761